Atavic/firefox-tweaks/README.md

 # Firefox Tweaks
 This README contains instructions on how to enhance the privacy and security of Firefox.

-All addons listed are free and open source; are available and work correctly on Firefox for Android; and include links to their source code, their privacy policy, and their page on https://addons.mozilla.org.
+All addons listed are free and open source; are available and work correctly on Firefox for Android; collect no data whatsoever as per their privacy policies; and include links to their source code, their privacy policy, and their page on https://addons.mozilla.org.

-A ⭐ means the addon collects no data whatsoever.
-All addons listed have earned a ⭐.

 ## Addons
-### ⭐ Decentraleyes
+### 👁️ Decentraleyes
 The simplest of these addons to use.
 Simply install it and let it do its thing.
 When a website requests a resource from a content delivery network (CDN), instead of letting the request go through, Decentraleyes serves the webpage a local version.
 Doing this increases loading speed as well as reduces the possibility of tracking.

 [Source code](https://github.com/Synzvato/decentraleyes) / [Privacy policy](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/privacy/) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)

-### ⭐ uBlock Origin
+### 🛡️ uBlock Origin
 The next simplest of these addons to use.
 Simply install it and use the default lists if you don't want to configure it, but consider enabling all filter lists under ads, privacy, malware domains, annoyances, and multipurpose.

 It's worth mentioning that you may wish to add Fanboy's anti-third-party fonts list.
 Web fonts are typically served by a CDN, much like software libraries -- the difference is, you can use Decentraleyes to intercept those requests for software libraries and instead use Decentraleyes' local version, but there isn't a current analogue for web fonts.
 How much you trust CDNs versus how much you value a more aesthetically pleasing web is up to you.
 Note that by using Fanboy's anti-third-party fonts list, you may actually cause some websites to break -- instead of where a hamburger or arrow button might be, there might be unclickable text or nothing at all.
 You can find information about how web fonts could affect your privacy (and security) [here](https://collinmbarrett.com/block-web-fonts/).